vritvo/buffy_bot/README.md

 CLAUDE_API_KEY=your-claude-api-key
 ```

 This project uses `uv` for dependency management.
-You can synv with:
+You can sync with:

 ```
 uv sync